 Thats it – I told you these were easy!

 Equal parts orange juice and sparkling wine or your choice of citrus sparkling water..

 For a classic mimosa, simply pour your orange juice into the champagne glass, and top with equal parts alcohol free champagne, sparkling wine or flavoured sparkling water.
 Garnish with your choice of fruit ( I like a piece of orange, a cherry or strawberry also works well) and voilà – you’re done.

 I hope you enjoy making this classic mimosa mocktail as much as I did!

 Don’t forget to rate this recipe if you enjoyed it too.

 - Orange juice chilled

-- Non alcoholic sparkling wine or citrus sparkling water chilled
+- Non alcoholic sparkling wine, citrus sparkling water or ginger ale chilled

-- Add equal amounts orange juice and non alcoholic sparkling wine (or sparkling water) to a champagne flute.
+- Add equal amounts orange juice and non alcoholic sparkling wine (or alternative) to a champagne flute.

 - Garnish with orange, strawberry or cherries and serve.

 NUTRITIONAL VALUES ARE ESTIMATES ONLY AND DO NOT INCLUDE CARBS FROM SUGAR ALCOHOLS.